TypeStrong/typedoc-site/guides/options.md

 $ typedoc --showConfig
 ```

 Print TypeDoc's config and exit.
-Useful for debugging what options have been loaded.
+Useful for debugging what options have been set.

 ### plugin